This article contains affiliate links. If you use these links to buy something, we may earn commission.

 A casino host is responsible for supervising and organising the casino dealers during the game.
 They will also ensure that customers are comfortable and are having a good time and will step in to diffuse any alarming situations.

 Arranging a special trip for your clients can be extremely satisfying, especially if it’s a once-in-a-lifetime experience.
-And the plus side of this position is that you get to travel a lot so you can get a feel for what you’re selling to your customers.
+And the plus side of being a travel agent is that you get to travel a lot so you can get a feel for what you’re selling to your customers.

 Every large hotel chain will have an in-house event manager who plans and oversees the organisation’s events, including charity dinners, meetings and conferences.
 They will usually be given a budget to stick to and will need to work their magic around strict instructions!